How does a dehumidifier work?

 Damp on walls can have many causes – our guide on dealing with damp helps you work out what kind of damp is affecting your property, including advice on dealing with condensation.

-Our test results of over 30 dehumidifiers show that some dehumidifiers are much quicker at pulling water from the air and more energy efficient than others.
-This means you won’t have to use them as frequently and they’ll have less of an impact on your energy bills.
+Our test results of more than 45 dehumidifiers show that some are much quicker at pulling water from the air and more energy efficient, too, so they will make less of an impact on your energy bills.